 Learn about the Okta IWA Web agent

 When you have only one forest it doesn't matter to which IWA agent requests are routed.
 When you have multiple forests, you need to start taking network configuration into consideration.
-You need to ensure that user A on machine A only redirects to IWA agents that are in forest A, and user B on machine B only redirects to agents that are in forest B. The suggested way of doing that is redirecting the traffic from Okta to a global redirect URL, and then setting up your on-prem DNS to do the correct routing for that endpoint.
-You may also need to set up on-prem load balancing and the ability to detect which agents are online and offline into your load balancer.
+Ensure that user A on machine A only redirects to IWA agents that are in forest A. Also ensure that user B on machine B only redirects to agents that are in forest B. The suggested way of doing that is redirecting the traffic from Okta to a global redirect URL, and then setting up your on-premises DNS to do the correct routing for that endpoint.
+You may also need to set up on-premises load balancing and the ability to detect which agents are online and offline into your load balancer.

-Okta strongly recommends that you transition to using Secure Sockets Layer (SSL) with the on-premises agent.
-This is not only an important security provision, but it is also a hard requirement for application authentication (in particular, Windows 10 Universal Applications such as OneNote, Mail).
+Okta strongly recommends that you transition to using the Secure Sockets Layer (SSL) with the on-premises agent.
+This isn't only an important security provision, but it's also a hard requirement for application authentication (in particular, Windows 10 Universal Applications such as OneNote, Mail).